-Gamification (or game-based assessment) is a new type of test that uses online games or game-based tools to assess a candidate’s suitability for a job.
+Gamification (or game-based assessment) is a relatively new type of test that uses online games or game-based tools to assess a candidate’s suitability for a job.
 Often used to assess the different competencies and personality traits of candidates, companies are increasingly adopting computer-generated games as part of their recruitment process to shortlist prospective and suitable employees.

 Non-verbal reasoning is often used as an umbrella term for tests that use diagrammatic or pictorial-type questions.
 The questions assess a person’s ability to recognise shapes and patterns in regards to formations - such as inductive, abstract, diagrammatic, logical or spatial tests.

 As non-verbal reasoning tests do not rely on specific language abilities, they're particularly effective for international assessment.
 The term 'non-verbal reasoning' is used to indicate that verbal competency is not necessary for (or assessed by) the test.

 Please view the following websites to further explore information on non-verbal reasoning tests:

 These are mathematical tests that assess your numerical abilities.
 Questions often involve tables, charts and graphs, and ask you to calculate ratios and percentages based on the information presented to you.